 1. Understand cost per customer, value per customer, ROI, and scale by source and portfolio.
-This will guide where you spend your time and resources.
+This will guide where you spend your time and resources to efficiently grow scale.

 2. Allocate your budget accordingly.
 Start with the program producing the highest ROI and maximize scale before investing in the next available source.

 Your portfolio goal is for a 1.7 ROI (Spend $1, get $1.70 in return)

 Paid Search - Has a ROI of 2.0.

 Facebook PPC - Has a ROI of 1.6

 Action: Maximize your Paid Search opportunity by investing more money and accepting a lower ROI for Paid Search (1.8) by spending more money to grow scale as long as your portfolio is still hitting its 1.7 ROI goal.
 Then, if you need more leads or sales, start spending on Facebook PPC.